lqb2/blog/_posts/2017-06-02-alternative-futures-first-migration-decade-two.md

 - fiction
 ---

+_note: this is another draft for a piece i’ll submit to the [alternative futures project](http://colabradio.mit.edu/category/alternative-futures/) i’ve launched with my friend, grant.

 for some reason, today i couldn't stop crying. even as i write this, my eyes are welling up. but as one of our elder adrienne said many suns ago:

 > Remember you are water.
 Of course you leave salt trails.
 Of course you are crying.